-LEAVING/ENTERING SANTEE BASIN: Engine Logs must be on board the boat and filled out prior to getting

-"Santee Basin Control, this is NA-# boat name, requesting permission to exit/enter the basin with 9 souls onboard, Over."
+LEAVING/ENTERING SANTEE BASIN: Engine Logs must be on board the boat and filled out prior to getting under way.
+When ready to leave your slip or re-enter the basin, call Santee Basin Control on Channel 82A and say: "Santee Basin Control, this is NA-# boat name, requesting permission to exit/enter the basin with 9 souls onboard, Over."